Benefits of Remodeling a Kitchen or Bath in a Sluggish Housing Market

 Like I said before this is a common misunderstanding in the commercial field of plumbing maintenance.
 As a plumbing professional I see this happen all the time especially in a restaurant setting.
 I receive calls for clogged drains only to find that a grease trap has not been maintained properly by regular cleaning and has caused a back up due to grease in the lines downstream of the grease trap.
 Now the bad news comes.

-Since the lines downstream of the trap are now laden with grease build up you have only one choice to remedy this problem.
-First of all you need to empty and clean the grease trap of all debris.
-Secondly and the most costly of the two is that you need to have a plumbing companyuse a hot water jetter to clean the grease out of the drain lines.
+plumbing companyuse a hot water jetter to clean the grease out of the drain lines.
 This perplexes most people who think that they don’t have large amounts of grease in the everyday use of their facility.
 It is really simple to determine whether you have enough grease going down your drains to cause the problems you are facing.
 You called a plumbing company because you have a clogged drain didn’t you?

 You would be surprised to hear how many times I have explained this in more than a nice way that this is the problem and yet the management still calls us to clean out the drains over and over again costing them more in the long run than it would cost to just clean out the grease trap when it needs it on a routine basis.
 I don’t mean to rant but this seems like a no brainer to me!
 If you want to pay us to keep cleaning the drains because you can’t maintain a cleaning program well then bring it on.
 We love customers like you.